-The audited financial statements of the Company as at and for the year ended March 31, 2020, March 31, 2019 and March 31, 2018 were prepared in accordance with accounting principles generally accepted in India including the Companies Accounting Standards Rules, 2006 (as amended) specified under Section 133 of the Act read with Companies (Accounts) Rules, 2014 (as amended).
+The audited financial statements of the Company as at and for the year ended March 31, 2020 and March 31, 2019(Proforma) were prepared in accordance with accounting principles generally accepted in India including the Companies Accounting Standards Rules, 2006 (as amended) specified under Section 133 of the Act read with Companies (Accounts) Rules, 2014 (as amended).
 The same have been converted into Ind AS to confirm with the accounting policies generally accepted in India including Indian Accounting Standards ("Ind AS") specified under section 133 of the Act, read with the Companies (Indian Accounting Standards) Rules, 2015, as amended.
-For further details, refer Annexure VII Note 38 for Ind AS adjustments of total comprehensive income for year ended March 31, 2020, March 31, 2019 (Proforma) and March 31, 2018 (Proforma) and for Equity as at March 31, 2020, March 31, 2019 (Proforma), March 31, 2018 (Proforma) and April 01, 2017 (Proforma).
+For further details, refer Annexure VII Note 38 for Ind AS adjustments of total comprehensive income for year ended March 31, 2020 and March 31, 2019 (Proforma) and April 01, 2018 (Proforma).